Gang Chen (engineer): Research career

 Chen was an assistant professor at Duke University from 1993 to 1997 and a tenured associate professor at the University of California, Los Angeles from 1996 to 2001.
 He joined the Massachusetts Institute of Technology in 2001.
 Chen has made major contributions to thermoelectricity, nanotechnology, and thermal engineering.

 In 2022, Chen and a team of colleagues discovered that cubic boron arsenide is a highly effective semiconductor, a discovery with potentially important applications in electronics.

 Awards and honors

 Chen is a recipient of the K.C.
 Wong Education Foundation fellowship and the John Simon Guggenheim Foundation fellowship (2002-3).
 He has received the NSF Young Investigator Award, an R&D 100 award (2008), and the ASME Heat Transfer Memorial Award (2008).
 He is a fellow of the American Association for the Advancement of Science, the American Physical Society, and the American Society of Mechanical Engineers.
 In 2010, he was elected a member of the National Academy of Engineering for contributions to heat transfer at the nanoscale and to thermoelectric energy conversion technology.
 He was elected as an academician of Academia Sinica in the Division of Engineering Science in 2014.
 In 2014, he also received the Nukiyama Memorial Award of the Heat Transfer Society of Japan.
-He was elected as a Member of the American Academy of Arts and Sciences in April 2018.
+He was elected as a Member of the American Academy of Arts and Sciences in April 2018, and of the National Academy of Sciences in 2023.